sofiamurga/Qiime2_AmpliconAnalysis/docs/micom/talk.md

 Note:

 Hello everyone, thank you for joining us for the second day of this years ISB Microbiome Course.
 My name is Alex, I'm a post doc in the Gibbons lab and I'll be the instructor for today's portion of the course.
-The focus of todays course is personalized predictions of microbiome activity, using metabolic modeling how that can provide insights into the gut brain axis.
+The focus of todays course is Predicting microbiome activity in the context of Parkinson's disease with metabolic models.

 ---